-A set of regional workshops were organised around the country to, for the first time in Ireland deliver the patient/service user perspective on what should be expected from person-centred coordinated care in the Irish Health Service.
+In collaboration with IPPOSI (Irish Platform for Patient Organisations, Science and Industry) and UCD School of Nursing, Midwifery and Health Systems, a number of regional workshops were facilitated around the country to deliver the patient/service user perspective on what should be expected from person-centred coordinated care in the Irish Health Service.

-The experiences from both the focus groups and the online survey will be translated into descriptors and a definition of person-centred co-ordinated care that will be written not just for the experts, but for patients, people, families and carers.
+The experiences from both the focus groups and the online survey were translated into descriptors and a definition of person-centred co-ordinated care, and both are available via the IPPOSI website.

-Phase two of the project will use the descriptors of person-centred coordinated care developed by service users/patients carers and patient organisations in phase one to develop a standard process of engagement with service users.This engagement process will allow a high volume of their narratives and experiences to be heard and used to benchmark, guide and develop health services.
+Phase two of the project used the descriptors of person-centred coordinated care developed by service users/patients carers and patient organisations in phase one to design and pilot the Your Voice Matters survey tool.